Code-Institute-Submissions/bitcoin-basics/README.md

 #### Images
 - The Bitcoin Basics logo was created using [Canva](https://www.canva.com/)
 - The Bitcoin image used throughout the project was from [Logos-Marcas](https://logos-marcas.com/bitcoin-logo/) and [WikimediaImages](https://pixabay.com/users/wikimediaimages-1185597/)
-- The image used in the 'What is Bitcoin' in the Get Started guide was sourced from
+- The image used in the 'What is Bitcoin' in the Get Started guide was sourced from [Andreas M. Antonopoulos](https://aantonop.com/books/)
 - The images for 'The Internet of Money' books were also sourced from [Andreas M. Antonopoulos](https://aantonop.com/books/)
 - The Bitcoin Standard book image was obtained from [Saifedean Ammous](https://saifedean.com/)
 - The image of the old man yelling at bitcoin was sourced from [Money Morning](https://www.moneymorning.com.au/20180126/tiny-region-now-crypto-leader.html)